stanford-crfm/helm/README.md

 ### Adding a new perturbation

-To add a new perturbation to the framework, simply create a new class in `perturbation.py` that extends the abstract class `Perturbation` and implement the `perturb` method which takes in text and outputs the perturbed text.
+To add a new perturbation to the framework, simply create a new class (name it `<Name of the perturbation>Perturbation` e.g., `TypoPerturbation`) in `perturbation.py` that extends the abstract class `Perturbation` and implement the `perturb` method which takes in text and outputs the perturbed text.
 Add a test for the new perturbation in `test_perturbation.py`.

 ## Running the benchmark